albertwy/DP_examples/readme.txt

-policy_evaluation.py   it's a example about policy evaluation. policy_iteration.py  it's a example about policy iteration which is created by adding some codes to policy_evaluation.py . value_iteration.py  it's a example about value iteration . iteration.py it's a example about value iteration. but I use action-value function in this example.
+policy_evaluation.py   it's a example about policy evaluation. policy_iteration.py  it's a example about policy iteration which is created by adding some codes to policy_evaluation.py . value_iteration.py  it's a example about value iteration . iteration.py it's a example about value iteration. but I replace state-value function in value_iteration.py with action-value function.